rh-john/ocp-eip-monitoring/README.md

 oc apply --dry-run=client -f k8s-manifests.yaml
 ```

+## ⚠️ Important Notice

+This monitoring tool is provided as-is for OpenShift EIP monitoring and analysis.
+Please:

+- **Test thoroughly** in development environments before deploying to critical systems
+- **Validate metrics accuracy** against your specific OpenShift configuration
+- **Review and adapt alerts** to match your operational requirements
+- **Monitor resource usage** and adjust scrape intervals as needed

 ## 📜 License

 This project is provided as-is for OpenShift EIP monitoring and analysis.